 - Device compatibility – You’re probably not just going to be using Skype on your desktop/laptop, so you need a VPN that’s supported for your other devices, too, no matter the operating system.
 Each VPN on this list has a wide array of devices and runs on many different operating systems, like Windows, Mac, Linux, Android, iPhone, and iOS.

 - No logging – It doesn’t matter how strong a VPN’s encryption is if they keep records of your metadata each time you connect.
 You might trust your provider, but as long as these logs exist, they are a liability and can theoretically be used to trace your identity.

-- Paid – It can be tempting to choose a free VPN, but they aren’t really “free.”
+- Premium service – It can be tempting to choose a free VPN, but they aren’t really “free.”
 So-called free VPNs can’t guarantee your security because they store your data and sell it to 3rd-parties, putting you at risk.
 Many are even used as vehicles for malware to steal your information.
 A paid VPN with a strong zero-logging policy prevents this from happening and keeps you well-encrypted and safe.

 Best VPNs for Skype calling in Qatar

 With the new ban on Skype, the best way to unblock it is to use a VPN provider.
 The Qatari government itself said that, “any person or business within the State of Qatar may use VoIP services for voice calls for their own use.”
 So although they’ve blocked them, if you’re able to get around the block you can still use Skype.

 Ergo, use a virtual private network.
 Here is our list of the best VPNs for unblocking Skype calling in Qatar: